Japan PM faces grilling by opposition

-TOKYO • Opposition lawmakers are to grill Prime Minister Yoshihide Suga on a controversy over academic freedoms in the Diet session that opened yesterday and will last until Dec 5.
+TOKYO - Opposition lawmakers are to grill Prime Minister Yoshihide Suga on a controversy over academic freedoms in the Diet session that opened on Monday (Oct 26) and will last until Dec 5.

 Japan's academia has been upset by Mr Suga's unprecedented omission of six nominated scholars from the Science Council of Japan in what has long been a rubber-stamp process.
 All six had opposed the policies of Mr Suga's predecessor Shinzo Abe.